SilvanaOne/zk-tests/packages/avs/rpc/grafana/README.md

 ### Dashboard not loading?

-1. Check Grafana logs: `docker-compose logs grafana`
+1. Check Grafana logs: `docker compose logs grafana`
 2. Verify datasource connection in Grafana UI
 3. Check if dashboard is in the "Silvana RPC" folder